SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketNotificationConfiguration.md

----
-layout: glossary
-title: Add-VSS3BucketNotificationConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSS3BucketNotificationConfiguration

 ## SYNOPSIS
-Adds an AWS::S3::Bucket.NotificationConfiguration resource property to the template
+Adds an AWS::S3::Bucket.NotificationConfiguration resource property to the template.
+Describes the notification configuration for an Amazon S3 bucket.

 ## SYNTAX